hustcer/nushell.github.io/.ebook-pub/commands/str_contains.md

 ## Parameters

-- `string`: the substring to find
+- `string`: The substring to find.
-- `...rest`: For a data structure input, check strings at the given cell paths, and replace with result
+- `...rest`: For a data structure input, check strings at the given cell paths, and replace with result.
 - `--ignore-case`: search is case insensitive
 - `--not`: does not contain